Dynamic-Flakes/right-to-use-core/README.md

 [Click to view](https://github.com/Dynamic-Flakes/rytu-backend)

 ### RYTU-Contract
-Description
-The smart contract layer implements the core RYTU NFT marketplace logic, deployed on the XRPL EVM Sidechain.

-#### Key Features
-- Minting ERC-721 and ERC-1155 NFTs.
-- Royalty distribution and fractional ownership.
-- Auction and bidding mechanisms.

 ##### Compilation and Deployment
 - Git clone the repository
 - Foundry: Install it by running: